BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 2. The (optional) second parameter is a link to the source tree node that becomes the (looping) context for the XPath expression.

-This defines the current context node for the XPath expression and allows the use of relative XPath expressions.
+This defines the current context node for the XPath expression and enables relative XPath expressions.
 Additionally, the mapper will generate a looping construct for that linked node where appropriate.

 The functoid output can be linked to a destination schema node or serve as input to other functoids